robocode-dev/tank-royale/docs/docs/articles/tank-royale.md

 ## Cannot limit bot resources

-Since bots are running in their processes independent of the server, the Tank Royale game will not be able to constrain how much CPU, RAM, disk space, etc. the bot is allowed to use.
-This was somewhat possible to some extent with the original Robocode game, as all bots were running within the same Java VM.
+Since bots are running in their own processes independent of the server, the Tank Royale game will not be able to constrain how much CPU, RAM, disk space, etc. the bot is allowed to use.
+This was somewhat possible to some extent with the original Robocode game, as all bots were running within the same Java VM sharing the same resources.

 ## No Robot Packager is available

-The original Robocode provided a Robot Packager, where Java robots could be packaged into robot Java archive files as "Robot Packages" and .Net bots could be packaged into DLL files.
-This does not make sense the same way for Tank Royale, as bots could be written for practically any language, platform, OS, etc.
+The original Robocode provided a Robot Packager, where Java robots are packaged into robot Java archive files as _Robot Packages_ and .Net bots were packaged into DLL files.

+With Robocode Tank Royale, you should consider packaging all required files for a bot into a zipped file and provide script for starting up your bot.
+You can read more about this with the [booter](../articles/booter.md).

-If you need to package your bot into a package, consider using to use containerization with a container technology.
-This is out of scope for Tank Royale.
+You should also consider using to use containerization with a container technology if the setup for your bot(s) is complex.
+But this is out of scope for Tank Royale.